 - Nail Polish in Varying Colors

 - Cold Water Slotted Spoon (Martha Stewart Collection Stainless Steel Head Slotted Spoon, $25, macys.com)

 - Eggs Prepped for Decorating

-Place the cold water into the container and pour a few drops of each nail polish color onto the water surface.
-Be sure to experiment with this step as the order you pour the colors results in varying marble appearance.
+Place the cold water into the container and pour a few drops of each nail polish color onto the water's surface.
+Be sure to experiment with this step, as the order you pour the colors results in varying marble appearance.
 Then use a stick to swirl the nail polish around before carefully submerging the drained egg into the water until completely covered.
 Quickly pull the egg out with a slotted spoon.